Edition for Web Developers — Last Updated 3 June 2023

 Restore persisted state given entry.

-If documentIsNew is false, and oldURL's fragment is not equal to entry's URL's fragment, then queue a global task on the DOM manipulation task source given document's relevant global object to fire an event named hashchange
+If oldURL's fragment is not equal to entry's URL's fragment, then queue a global task on the DOM manipulation task source given document's relevant global object to fire an event named hashchange

 at document's relevant global object, using HashChangeEvent